itbrasil-odoo/maintainer-tools/README.md

 Set standardized labels to ease the issue workflow on all repositories with same colors.
 This tools will also warn you what are the specific labels on some repository

-    $ oca-set-repo-labels
+    $ itbr-set-repo-labels

 ### Clone all OCA repositories

-The script `oca-clone-everything` can be used to clone all the OCA projects: create a fresh directory, use oca-github-login (or copy oca.cfg from a place where you've already logged in) and run oca-clone-everything.
+The script `itbr-clone-everything` can be used to clone all the OCA projects: create a fresh directory, use itbr-github-login (or copy oca.cfg from a place where you've already logged in) and run itbr-clone-everything.

 The script will create a clone for all the OCA projects registered on github.
 For projects already cloned, it run `git fetch --all` to get the